Counseling

 • Internet

-• Google - Search engines like Google can lead you to both good and bad information.
+• Google - Search engines like Google can lead you to information that may or may not be appropriate for your needs.
 Be critical of the websites you visit.

-• Wikipedia - Wikipedia is a useful resource to start learning more about a topic, but remember that anyone can edit Wikipedia.
-Use the References of Further Readings at the end of an entry to verify information within the article.
+• Wikipedia - Wikipedia is a useful resource to start learning more about a topic and identify major events, theories, scholars, or aspects associated with a particular topic.
+Use the References and/or Further Readings at the end of an entry to verify information within the article.

 Creative Commons License